 Dublin and Belfast are the two capital cities of the Island of Ireland, and they are both easily connected by train or bus, with little more than 2 hours apart.
 And I feel it is wrong to travel to Ireland without experiencing both.

-Because Belfast has recently become an exciting and rejuvenated city compared to its somewhat sketchy past, with the opening of exciting and contemporary tourist initiatives in various parts of the city.
+Because Belfast has recently become an exciting and rejuvenated city compared to its somewhat sketchy past, exciting and contemporary tourist initiatives in various parts of the city have opened.
 And there are a lot of things to do in Belfast these days.

 I would otherwise start from Belfast City Hall, the central city attraction, where free tours are offered to tourists if interested.
 I would then follow the shopping streets of Donegal Place towards Victoria Square where there is a free viewpoint at the Dome which shares panoramic views over the city of Belfast.

 Then continue towards the Lagan Riverside, with a romantic walk connecting to the docks from which ships sail on a regular basis to the equally beautiful shores of Scotland, before heading back to check out Harland and Wolff’s famous cranes and the historical Titanic Quarter of Belfast.
 I would then finish the day with the cobbled paths of Belfast’s Cathedral Quarter with highly recommended pints (e.g. Harp) in the city’s historic pubs like the Duke of York

 How to get there: You can drive from Dublin to Belfast via the M1/A1 in about two hours.
 Alternatively, you can take a public bus or train which takes about three hours.
 There are also a number of day tours that run from Dublin to Belfast to suit anyone’s interests.
 You can take an all-day Belfast Tour with the Titanic Experience or a Game of Thrones & Titanic Tour.